Layla-Aphrodite/IBM-Data-Analyst/README.md

-For this project, you will assume the role of a Data Scientist / Data Analyst working for a new startup investment firm that helps customers invest their money in stocks.
-Your job is to extract financial data like historical share price and quarterly revenue reportings from various sources using Python libraries and webscraping on popular stocks.
-After collecting this data you will visualize it in a dashboard to identify patterns or trends.
-The stocks we will work with are Tesla, Amazon, AMD, and GameStop.

-Dashboard Analytics Displayed

-A dashboard often provides a view of key performance indicators in a clear way.
-Analyzing a data set and extracting key performance indicators will be practiced.
-Prompts will be used to support learning in accessing and displaying data in dashboards.
-Learning how to display key performance indicators on a dashboard will be included in this assignment.
-We will be using Plotly in this course for data visualization and is not a requirement to take this course.

-In the Python for Data Science, AI and Development course you utilized Skills Network Labs for hands-on labs.

-For this project you will use Skills Network Labs and Watson Studio.
-Skills Network Labs is a sandbox environment for learning and completing labs in courses.
-Whereas Watson Studio, a component of IBM Cloud Pak for Data, is a suite of tools and a collaborative environment for data scientists, data analysts, AI and machine learning engineers and domain experts to develop and deploy your projects.

-Review criteria

-There are two hands-on labs on Extracting Stock Data and one assignment to complete.
-You will be judged by completing two quizzes and one peer review assignment.
-The quizzes will test you based on the output of the hands-on labs.
-In the peer review assignment you will share and take screen shots of the outcomes of your assignment.

-Stock shares
+# Extracting Stock Data Using a Python Library

-A company's stock share is a piece of the company; more precisely:
+A company's stock share is a piece of the company more precisely:

 A stock (also known as equity) is a security that represents the ownership of a fraction of a corporation.
 This entitles the owner of the stock to a proportion of the corporation's assets and profits equal to how much stock they own.
 Units of stock are called "shares."
+[1]

 An investor can buy a stock and sell it later.
-If the stock price increases, the investor profits, If it decreases, the investor with incur a loss.
+If the stock price increases, the investor profits, If it decreases,the investor with incur a loss.
 Determining the stock price is complex; it depends on the number of outstanding shares, the size of the company's future profits, and much more.
-People trade stocks throughout the day.
-The stock ticker is a report of the price of a certain stock, updated continuously throughout the trading session by the various stock market exchanges.
-In this lab, you will use the  y-finance API to obtain the stock ticker and extract information about the stock.
-You will then be asked questions about your results.
+People trade stocks throughout the day the stock ticker is a report of the price of a certain stock, updated continuously throughout the trading session by the various stock market exchanges.

+You are a data scientist working for a hedge fund; it's your job to determine any suspicious stock activity.
+In this lab you will extract stock data using a Python library.
+We will use the yfinance library, it allows us to extract data for stocks returning data in a pandas dataframe.
+You will use the lab to extract.

+## Using the yfinance Library to Extract Stock Data
+Using the Ticker module we can create an object that will allow us to access functions to extract data.
+To do this we need to provide the ticker symbol for the stock, here the company is Apple and the ticker symbol is AAPL.

+`apple = yf.Ticker("AAPL")`

+Now we can access functions and variables to extract the type of data we need.
+You can view them and what they represent here https://aroussi.com/post/python-yahoo-finance.

+### Stock Info
+<sub> Using the attribute  <code>info</code> we can extract information about the stock as a Python dictionary.

+`import json

+with open('apple.json') as json_file:

+    apple_info = json.load(json_file)

+    # Print the type of data variable

+    #print("Type:", type(apple_info))

+apple_info`

+### Extracting Share Price
+A share is the single smallest part of a company's stock that you can buy, the prices of these shares fluctuate over time.
+Using the history() method we can get the share price of the stock over a certain period of time.
+Using the period parameter we can set how far back from the present to get data.
+The options for period are 1 day (1d), 5d, 1 month (1mo) , 3mo, 6mo, 1 year (1y), 2y, 5y, 10y, ytd, and max.

+`apple_share_price_data = apple.history(period="max")`

+The format that the data is returned in is a Pandas DataFrame.
+With the Date as the index the share Open, High, Low, Close, Volume, and Stock Splits are given for each day.

+`apple_share_price_data.head()`

+We can reset the index of the DataFrame with the reset_index function.
+We also set the inplace paramter to True so the change takes place to the DataFrame itself.

+`apple_share_price_data.reset_index(inplace=True)`

+We can plot the Open price against the Date:

+`apple_share_price_data.plot(x="Date", y="Open")
+`

+We can get the 'country' using the key country

+`apple_info['country']`